Fellow Cheese Maker

 A True Home Cheese Maker

-Andrea is a new startup cheese maker and what drew her to my attention was the number of progressive questions she kept asking at our online tech site.
-These questions clued me to the fact that she was really making progress.
+Andrea is a new startup cheese maker, and what first drew her to my attention was the number of progressive questions she asked on our online tech site.
+Those questions showed she was making real progress.

 Why did you start making cheese at home

-I started to pursue cheese making as a way of experimenting and creating something unique in the kitchen.
-At the time, everyone seemed to be focusing on wine and so I thought of cheese.
+I started cheese making as a way to experiment and create something unique in the kitchen.
+At the time, everyone seemed to be focusing on wine, so I chose cheese.

 How did you find info and supplies

-I went to the library, researched on-line, ordered books and tried to find as much information as I could on the actual cheese making process.
-There is a lot of information out there on what to do with cheese once it is made, but gathering ‘how to’ information was a bit harder.
+I went to the library, researched online, ordered books, and tried to learn as much as I could about the actual cheese making process.
+There is plenty of information about what to do with cheese once it is made, but the process itself was harder to find.

-I really had to start from scratch: learn the history of cheese, the components – what starter culture is, the job of rennet, the differences between milk types.
+I had to start from scratch: learn the history of cheese, understand starter cultures, rennet, and the differences between milk types.

 What was the initial experience like

 My first cheese did not turn out, but I was hooked.
-Cheesemaking is such a mix of recipes, science and intuition.
-You really have to follow all of the rules at first to get a feel for when the process is working (or not working).
-When I am waiting for the rennet to coagulate the milk I often think, how can I make this cheese my own?
-What could I do with different starters or combinations that would make a unique cheese?
+Cheesemaking is a mix of recipes, science, and intuition.
+You have to follow the rules at first to learn when things are working or not.

 After gathering all of the tools and ingredients what were some of the problems you ran into